MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-security-integrate-azure-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-You can strengthen your organization's IT security posture by leveraging the security features available in both Microsoft 365 and Azure.
-This fifth and final article in the series explains how to integrate these security capabilities using Microsoft Defender XDR and Azure monitoring services.
+You can strengthen your organization's IT security posture by using the security features available in Microsoft 365 and Azure.
+This fifth and final article in the series explains how to integrate these security capabilities by using Microsoft Defender XDR and Azure monitoring services.

 This article builds on the previous articles in the series: